 Chef Alan Kok is a Malaysian who has written many Malaysian style Chinese recipes.
 His Gong Bao chicken (an alternative spelling of Kung Pao) recipe was one of my favorites when I worked in a cafe in 2011 with predominantly Chinese customers.
 I did minor improvisation in his recipe which can be found in my article "34 Easy Malaysian Chinese Recipes And Sauces".

 1. The amount of dry chili is significantly higher than other recipes in this article.
 The Malaysians definitely have spicier tongues and can endure the ferocity of the fiercely hot flavor.

 2. Cashew nuts are used instead of groundnuts.

 3. The stir-fry sauce is premixed in a larger quantity.

-4. The chicken breast meat is marinated with egg white, which is not used in other recipes in this article.
+4. The chicken breast meat is marinated in egg white, which is not used in other recipes in this article.